Tylerjet/StreamdeckPlugin-NodeJS/README.md

 ## Building into existing plugin
 - Edit `build.js` in your favorite text editor and edit `pluginName` to your plugins folder name and `devPath` to the path just before your plugin folder
-- Create your plugin `main.js` is supplied as a template and base to build off of
+- Create your plugin. (`main.js` is supplied as a template and base to build off of)
 - run `npm run build"

 # Notes